mirego/microscope/README.md

 ### Verbs

-Microscope adds a *bang* instance method that converts verb in the the field name to its infinitive form.
-For instance, if the model has a `started_at` datetime field, the `start!` instance method will populate it with `Time.now` and save it.
+Microscope adds a *bang* instance method that converts verb in field names to their infinitive form.
+For instance, if the model has a `started_at` datetime field, the `start!` instance method will populate it with `Time.now` and save (`save!`) it.

 However, if you have attributes with verbs that do not simply convert from past participle to infinitive by removing `/ed$/` you may want to add other verbs, like so: